Wing Commander IV: The Price of Freedom: Development and release

 Unlike Wing Commander III, the PlayStation version of Wing Commander IV was not a direct port; much of the graphics were redone, the collision detection was modified, and the controls were simplified by making certain actions automated, though a control scheme similar to that of the PC version is also an option.
 In addition, in order to fit the game on four CDs (as compared to the six CDs of the PC version), some of the transitional FMVs were cut.
 A 3DO Interactive Multiplayer version was announced to be in development but it was never released.
 Likewise, a port for the Panasonic M2 was in the works by Origin Systems and slated to be one of the console's launch titles but never happened due to its eventual cancellation.

 On April 3, 2012, the DVD quality version of the game was made available as a digital download at Good Old Games.

 Also in April 2012, the source code was handed to the game community by a former developer for the purpose of long-time preservation.
+The codename was Milking The Tiger.

 In 2021, a fan project known as Wing Commander IV: Remastered, began development of a version using upscaled video assets from the original series with the goal of producing a modern remake of the game.